WILBUR R. SPRADLING, JR., 1LT, USAF

 He was awarded the Air Medal with Oak Leaf Cluster, the Purple Heart, the Korean Service Medal, the United Nations Service Medal, the National Defense Service Medal, the Korean Presidential Unit Citation and the Republic of Korea War Service Medal.

-Wilbur has a memory marker in Oklahoma.
+Wilbur has a memory marker in Oklahoma; a Find A Grave entry is here.

 Related Articles